xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-810.md

 - JRE location
 - Running mode (IDE or Katalon Runtime Engine)
 - Test Suite/ Test Suite Collection JUnit report location (via the plugin platform)

+We hope you will enjoy these changes, and look forward to offering you more improvements in the next release.
+Test away!